 In order to take advantage of the brain’s increased levels of plasticity, rehabilitation should be most intensely pursued early on.

 Massed practice is crucial for promoting neuroplasticity.
-The more you repetitions you perform, the more neural rewiring and strengthening occur.
+The more repetitions you perform, the more neural rewiring and strengthening occur.

 Ritalin for Stroke Patients: Key Points